Finding Your Voice in High-Stakes Meetings

 Preparing Your Mindset

-One thing that works for me is doing a power pose or using a power phrase before a meeting.
-Even a simple moment like looking in the mirror and saying, “I’m prepared.
-My ideas matter,” can shift your energy.
+One thing that works for me is saying a ‘power phrase’ or reading an affirmation before a meeting.
+Just something simple like, “I’m prepared.”
+“My ideas matter” can shift your energy.

-What to Do Inside the Meeting
+What to Do Inside The Meeting

 Once you're in the meeting, there are a few tactics I use to stay grounded:

-“Based on [data or experience], I believe [insight or recommendation].”
+“Based on [data or experience],

 Helping Others Find Their Voice